-(2) Amounts outstanding reflect original par amounts for bonds and financing arrangements or original gross proceeds in the case of capital appreciation bonds.
+(2) Reflects original par amounts for bonds and financing arrangements or original gross proceeds in the case of capital appreciation bonds.
 Amounts outstanding do not reflect accretion of capital appreciation bonds or premiums received.

 (3) Includes short-term and long-term debt.